ICE3037-2024Fall-Team2/lab_access_system/README.md

 # Lab Access System

+This project is part of our Capstone Design Project for Sungkyunkwan University.

 ## Overview
 The **Lab Access System** is a Raspberry Pi-based solution for secure lab entry.
 It uses facial recognition and QR codes to validate student reservations, ensuring secure and seamless access during their reserved times.